EngineAwesome/policies/privacy/index.md

 # Privacy policy

-*Last updated: September 4, 2022)*
+*Last updated: September 20, 2022)*

 The privacy of your data—and it is your data, not ours!—is a big deal to us.
 In this policy, we lay out: what data we collect and why; how your data is handled; and your rights with respect to your data.
 We promise we never sell your data: never have, never will.

 This policy applies to all products built and maintained by Engine Awesome LLC.
-If you are applying for a job at Engine Awesome LLC, please review our [Recruitment Privacy policy TODO](recruitment/index.md).

 ## What we collect and why